umee-network/umee.cc/content/pages/faq.md

 2021 October: Umee Ethereum Lending and Borrowing Application (Completed)
 2021 November: Umee Network and Gravity Bridge Deployment (Completed)
 2021 November: Umee Alpha Mainnet Launch (Completed)
-2021 December: Umee Network Lending and Borrowing Application testnet
-2021 December: Umee Base Functionality Deployment on Testnet
+2021 December: Umee Base Functionality Deployment on Testnet (Completed)
-2022 December - Onward: Security Audits
+2021 December: Security Audits (Completed)<br />
-2022 February: Umee Base Functionality Deployment on Mainnet and Token Launch
+2022 January: Umee Network Lending and Borrowing Application testnet<br /> 2022 February: Umee Base Functionality Deployment on Mainnet and Token Launch
 2022 March: Umee Lending Facility Upgrades
-2022 April - Onward
+2022 April - Onward:

+-Umee Polygon Lending and Borrowing Application

+-Umee Arbitrum Lending and Borrowing Application

+-Umee Optimism Lending and Borrowing Application

+-Umee Solana Lending and Borrowing Application

+-Umee Binance Smart Chain Lending and Borrowing Application

 -Protocol developments on top of Umee: meTokens, staking curves, defi debt protocols

--Cross chain lending and borrowing applications onto new networks
+-Cross chain lending and borrowing applications onto more networks

 _Disclaimer - timeline is subject to change_

 </details>

-## Umee Token FAQ
+## UMEE Token FAQ

 <details>
-<summary>Where can I purchase the Umee token?</summary>
+<summary>Where can I purchase the UMEE token?</summary>

 The Umee token is currently UNAVAILABLE for purchase.
 The Coinlist public sale has ended, and the TGE is expected to happen on or around February 15th, 2022.
 More information about how and where to buy UMEE will be provided soon.